1005jsc/artist_website/README.md

 ## License and Copyrights

-Any use of website's asset without permission is not allowed.
+Any use of website's asset without permission is rejected.

 All of Cho Yong Nam's works and assets related to his works are entitle to protection under Korean Fine Arts Association.